seeARMS/colinarms.com2/README.md

 Finally, open [http://localhost:3000](http://localhost:3000) in your browser to view the website.

-## Customizing

-You can start editing this template by modifying the files in the `/src` folder.
-The site will auto-update as you edit these files.

 ## License

-This site template is a commercial product and is licensed under the [Tailwind UI license](https://tailwindui.com/license).
+The underlying Spotlight template is a commercial product and is licensed under the [Tailwind UI license](https://tailwindui.com/license).

 ## Learn more